UEM’s Most Wanted: Deliver Remote Support to Any Endpoint From Anywhere

 By taking advantage of its newly announced integration with TeamViewer, MaaS360 UEM administrators can now provide remote support for any end user whose device is enrolled in the platform.
 Control can be initiated as soon as an issue is reported simply by viewing the device record for the affected endpoint and requesting control from the user.
 Once accepted, the administrator can view the user’s screen, take necessary steps to resolve and even chat with the user or transfer required files along the way.

-To learn more about this new integration, join MaaS360 and TeamViewer on May 2 for a live webinar in which experts will provide a broad overview of the platform’s new remote support capabilities.
+To learn more about this new integration, join MaaS360 and TeamViewer for an on-demand webinar in which experts provide a broad overview of the platform’s new remote support capabilities.
 Learn how your IT and help desk team can quickly diagnose and fix endpoint issues, configure security policies, drag and drop apps or retrieve pertinent app data, and remediate noncompliant devices, all from the same window.

 All MaaS360 customers can begin taking advantage of these new optional features today for their iOS, Android and Windows devices.
 If you’re ready to get started now, view our step-by-step setup tutorial on IBM developerWorks.